As you have noted by now, there are several types of charts you can use in the markets. These include:

 So, one of the most important uses of the Doji is to identify when there is a reversal, we should have figured it out.
 This can also be called as a bottom or a top.
 A top is a place where a rallying asset starts a new downward trend.
 A bottom is when a rallying asset starts moving upwards.

 Dojis are good for reversals because they present indecision, uncertainty, or vacillation by buyers in an uptrend and sellers in a downtrend.
 We can easily realize this by looking at the length of the candle shadow.

 In the chart below you can see a good example of Dojis at the top.
 As you can see, the price starts to move lower after the Doji is made.

 It can also happen to indicate a bottom.
-A good example of this is shown below.
+You can find a good example of this below.